msample/logfu/README.md

 func (o *Config) ReloadMode() error
 ```
 Recreate the current log config by re-creating the filters, serializers and
-writers and re-swapping them into their log2 levels
+writers and re-swapping them into their log2 levels (e.g. in response to HUP)

 #### func (*Config) SignalControlOff